Church of St Mary, Lowe House: Carillon

 A major feature of the clock tower is the historic Carillon (bells playable in musical notation by a keyboard, rather than in sequences by ropes).
 Cast and built by renowned bellfounders John Taylor & Co. of Loughborough, it is the largest in the North West of England housing 47 bells.
 The Carillon is regularly played and there are also occasional recitals by visiting Carillonneurs.

 Parish

-Every week, the church has two Masses every Sunday, one at 11:00 am and the other at 4:30 pm.
-Also, there are Masses at 9:15 am on Tuesdays and Thursdays.
+Every week, the church has Mass every Sunday, at 11:00 am.

 On 27 July 1980, the head of the Jesuits in Britain announced to the congregation that, as of Easter 1981, the church would no longer be staffed by Jesuits and would be handed over to the Archdiocese of Liverpool.

 In 2010, the parish was merged with the nearby Holy Cross and St Helen parish in the centre of St Helens to become the parish of Holy Cross and St Mary.
 However in 2014, following changes in the archdiocese, St Mary's Lowe House was paired with the parish of St Thomas of Canterbury, Dentons Green.
 The church of Holy Cross & St. Helen reverted to a single parish under a new parish priest.